Models of Software Development Life Cycle

 The disadvantages of the V-Model are as follows-

-• The model does not provide flexibility to changes the requirements
+• The model does not provide flexibility to change the requirements.

 • It is not a good quality model for complex and object-oriented projects.

-• It is very expensive to changes the requirements
+• It is very expensive to change the requirements.

-The time duration for each iteration is near about one to three weeks.
-Every iteration involves cross functional teams working through a full software development life cycle including:
+The time duration for each iteration is about one to three weeks.
+Every iteration involves cross-functional teams working through a full software development life cycle including:

-The product is displayed to the customers for their feedback after end of the iteration.
-Customer’s feedback is playing an important role in software development life cycle because their feedback will be helpful for next iteration.
+The product is displayed to the customers for their feedback after the end of the iteration.
+Customer feedback is playing an important role in the software development life cycle because their feedback will be helpful for the next iteration.

 The feedback will also ensure that the features meet their requirements.
 To minimize the risk of the application testing is done on every development iteration.